Skip to content

 Further options related to user notifications are available in System preferences > Notifications > STUserApp.

-3. Allow access to web browser data in Safari and Chrome
+3. Allow access to web browser data in Safari, Chrome, Opera, and Microsoft Edge

-When you open the Safari or Chrome web browsers for the first time after installing Safetica Client, a pop-up appears.
+When you open the Safari, Chrome, Opera, and Microsoft Edge web browsers for the first time after installing Safetica Client, a pop-up appears.
 You must click Allow.

-âť—This pop-up will be displayed repeatedly in regular intervals when the user works with Safari or Chrome.
+âť—This pop-up will be displayed repeatedly in regular intervals when the user works with Safari, Chrome, Opera, or Microsoft Edge.
 They must always click Allow for web audit to work correctly.

 If web browser permissions are not granted, they will be requested automatically after every browser restart.